 Ruby is primarily a web development language, and many coders prefer it due to its excellent ‘Ruby-On-Rails’ features.
 Ruby-On-Rails allows developers to focus more on the business aspects of a website.
-At the same time, it helps to rapidly building the functionality of the site.
+At the same time, it helps to rapidly build the functionality of the site.

-Plus, it frees developers from spending too much time focused on the technicalities of the code.
+Plus, it frees developers from spending too much time on the technicalities of the code.
 The Rails controller allows developers to organize, categorize seamlessly, and separate aspects of the site.
 These include different categories for business functions, user interface, and data.

-What Ruby is Best For?
+What is Ruby Best For?